paule76/overpass-api-from-source/README_EN.md

 ## Features

 - ✅ Compiled from official source code
-- ✅ Flexible version selection (default: v0.7.62.7)
+- ✅ Flexible version selection (default: latest - always the newest version)
 - ✅ No precompiled binaries - full transparency
 - ✅ Fixes std::out_of_range errors with regional extracts
 - ✅ Optimized for stability with C++ flags